openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 pool rather than the "worker" pool, but since the single control-plane node is already both in the "master" and "worker" pools, that should make no practical difference.

-On single control-plane node clusters with workers, we've made the "opinionated" decision of pinning the `IngressController` to the "master" pool.
-Users who for some reason want their traffic to *not* go through the single control-plane node can still do so by following the [existing](https://docs.openShift.com/container-platform/4.9/machine_management/creating-infrastructure-machinesets.html#moving-resources-to-infrastructure-machinesets)
-OpenShift documentation on moving infrastructure workloads to particular nodes.

 I do not believe this enhancement has any security implications.